Skip to content

 Let’s consider a fictional ISP, Otter-net, which provides standard internet connectivity.
 To maintain clarity, I’ll deliberately skip low-level technical details and focus on generic aspects that might resonate with other use cases.

-network backbone 1
+network backbone diagram

 Otter-net operates multiple points of presence across Europe.
 Currently, it offers a single service: dedicated internet access.
 This service provides customers with a physical port and a set of public IP addresses for hosting services.
 Additional services are planned for the future!

-network customer service 1
+network customer service diagram

 The operational team at Otter-net is divided into two groups: